dasher-project/dasher-web/documents/Terminology.md

 One application of the zooming user interface, see above, is text entry.
 A zooming user interface can be described in the following terms.

 -   There is a **Working Text** that the user is editing.
-The working text is sometimes called the message but that term isn't used here, for clarity.
+The working text is sometimes called the message but that term isn't used in this discussion.

+-   Every zoom box has an associated text, referred to as its **Box Text**.
+Box texts can be empty.
+The root box text is empty.

+-   Some zoom boxes have an associated **Incremental Text** in addition to their box text.

+    -   If a box has an incremental text, then its box text will be its incremental text appended to the box text of its parent.

+    -   If a box doesn't have an incremental text, then its box text will be the same as the box text of its parent.

 -   If there is a zoom box that is across the origin, see above, its box text will be the working message.
+    **That is a fundamental feature of the zooming user interface.**

+-   Zoom boxes without an incremental text could be used for either of the following purposes, for example.

+    -   As a **Group** for their child boxes.
+For example, boxes with incremental texts that are numerals, 0 to 9, are in a separate group to boxes with incremental texts that are capital letters, A to Z.

+    -   To enable the user to select an action within a zooming interaction.
+For example, sending the working text to a speech synthesis function.
+Dasher Version Six doesn't support action boxes at time of writing.

 # Dimension Terms
-The zooming area of a zooming user interface, see above, is two dimensional.
+The zooming area of a zooming user interface, see above, is two-dimensional.
 The following terms can be used in descriptions.

 -   The two dimensions can be referred to:

+    -   As horizontal and vertical.
     -   In Cartesian terms, as X and Y.
     -   In lay terms, as left-right and up-down.

 -   In the zooming area of a zooming user interface, one dimension will be designated as the **Sequential Dimension**.

-    In the Dasher Version Six user interface at time of writing, the sequential dimension is Cartesian X, left-right.
+    In the Dasher Version Six user interface at time of writing, horizontal is designated as the sequential dimension.

     In some other versions of Dasher, the user can select which dimension is designated as the sequential dimension.